boucadair/draft-fioccola-ippm-rfc7799bis/draft-fioccola-ippm-rfc7799bis.md

 ## Alternate-Marking

-{{?RFC9341}} defines a performance monitoring technique, called Alternate-Marking, that consists of marking the packets in order to divide the packet flow into batches, that are used to get coherent counters and timestamps in every marking period to measure the performance.
+{{?RFC9341}} and {{?RFC9342}} define a performance monitoring technique, called Alternate-Marking, that consists of marking the packets in order to divide the packet flow into batches, that are used to get coherent counters and timestamps in every marking period to measure the performance.
 It can be implemented by using reserved bits in the protocol header, and the change in value of these marking bits at the domain edges (and not along the path) is formally considered a modification of the stream of interest.